A Lightcone Embedding of the Twin Building of a Hyperbolic Kac-Moody Group: Kac--Moody algebras and Kac--Moody groups

-We identify $W$ (non-canonically) with a subset (not a subgroup) of $N$ which contains exactly one representative for every element of $W$.
-By abuse of notation, this set of representatives will also be called $W$.
-We have the (positive and negative) standard Borel subgroups, corresponding to the standard Borel subalgebras, $B^{\pm}=T(G)U^{\pm}$ where $U^{+}$ is generated by all positive real root groups and $U^-$ is generated by all negative real root groups.
-The $BN$--pairs $(B^+,N)$ and $(B^-,N)$ have Birkhoff and Bruhat decompositions:
+We have the (positive and negative) standard Borel subgroups, corresponding to the standard Borel subalgebras, $B^{\pm}=T(G)U^{\pm}$ where $U^{+}$ is generated by all positive real root groups and~$U^-$ is generated by all negative real root groups.
+The $BN$-pairs $\big(B^+,N\big)$ and $\big(B^-,N\big)$ have Birkhoff and Bruhat decompositions: